pham-andrew/pham-andrew.github.io/README.md

 ## About Me

 ### Profession
-Active-duty Space Force Lead Software Developer.
+Space Force Software Factory Director and Project Liason at MIT.
 I often work with contractors from major software development consulting firms like VMware.

 ### Education
 1. Technical Fellow at MIT